top of page

 Link-Detached

-In June 2025, Jo Hepburn staged her debut solo exhibition, Link-Detached, in her studio in Cheltenham.
-Situated within a domestic setting, the project acted as both a culmination and a reconfiguration of her ongoing sculptural-performance practice.
-The hybrid environment of home and studio was not merely a backdrop, but a dramaturgical engine, a catalyst for experimentation and encounter.
+In June 2025, Hepburn staged her debut solo exhibition in her studio-home in Cheltenham.
+Situated within a domestic setting, the project acted as both a culmination and a reworking of her ongoing sculptural-performance practice.
+The home-studio was not treated as a neutral backdrop but as an active condition, a rehearsal space, and a testing ground.

-Exhibition text 'An Interview with Clump', used semi-fictional dialogue as a frame to explore the porous boundaries between artwork and environment, form and function, performer and prop.
-Absurdity and awkwardness were central strategies, resisting the over-seriousness often associated with contemporary sculptural display.
-These works did not aim to clarify meaning but to loosen it, allowing it to wobble in the gap between the familiar and the strange.
+The exhibition text, 'An Interview with Clump', took the form of a semi-fictional dialogue, using absurdity to probe the porous boundaries between artwork and environment, form and function, performer and prop.
+Awkwardness operated as a deliberate strategy, pushing against the over-seriousness of conventional sculptural display.
+Meaning was not pinned down but allowed to wobble, held open in the gap between the familiar and the strange.

 All images courtesy of Millie Elliot.